odeand14/PG6100Enterprise2/README.md

 * System dependencies, none beside Docker and Maven dependencies

+## How the game works

+I was responsible for the game microservice and also the end to end test to sign in and play a game.
+You play the game by first creating a game request.
+This game request consist of the username of the player creating the game request and the id of the created game request.
+The id is returned as a response from the game request POST.
+This ID can then be sent to one of you friends (the idea here was to send the id using the friend-list if we got to implement a chat, or just send it to your friend over other channels like we often do with games like Kahoot).
+Player nr 2 then takes this request id and uses it on a PATCH to update the game request with his or hers username.
+The game also gets created.
+(I used PATCH because i do a partial update on the game request, but it also creates a game so it might have been an idea to use post for this).
+The game id is returned with the PATCH to accept the request, the idea is that player 1 gets this game id by polling it with a GET, preferably with long polling.
+I did not want to use websockets because the task said we should create one RESTful microservice service each and websockets is not RESTful.

+Now that both have the game id they can start to place pieces on the board.
+Player 1 always starts and uses a cross piece.
+A move is posted with the board coordinates to where you want to place a piece, and the user id of the user posting a move.
+This move is then added to the game-entity.
+The post to create moves does a lot of checks to validate the input and user so it is not possible for the same user to post twice in a row for instance.
+Posting a move checks if the game is won and if it is not returns gameStatus 0.
+This is the default value and means that the game is ongoing.
+If player 1 is the winner it returns gameStatus: 1 and if player2 wins the gameStaus is 2.

+When finishing a game our plan was to inform the scoreboard service that a game is done by sending a message to a message broker (AMQP), however due to our time limits at the end it had to be omitted.
+We have however tested that the microservices does as they are supposed to, and this is one great thing about microservices.
+All the modules work, and can be put together anytime, but as it stands it is possible to both register, play game, create a friends list and store highscores.
+This demonstrates that it is possible to take down parts of a system and still have core functionality running if you have to take down a microservice.

+Since i made a bad decision from the start, by using entities as dtos, end to end tests got a bit more complicated.
+Unfortunately i thought about this a bit too late and did not have time to fix it when making my end to end tests.

 ## Project report
 Below is a little report on our project
 ### Project structure